 About Us

-VocalEye is the first dedicated live description service for the blind in Canada.
+VocalEye is the first dedicated live description service for people who are blind and low vision in Canada.
 Originally launched in Vancouver by Kickstart Disability Arts and Culture in 2009, the program became a separate non-profit society in 2012.
-Since its inception, VocalEye has described over 300 live events including theatre performances, dance, opera, parades, fireworks and public art tours for people who are blind and partially sighted.
+Since its inception, VocalEye has described over 300 live events including theatre performances, dance, opera, parades, fireworks and public art tours for people who are blind and low vision.
 VocalEye has also trained description teams in theatres and art galleries across Canada.
 In response to the COVID-19 pandemic, VocalEye adapted its programming to include online accessible arts events via Zoom, attracting attendees from across the lower mainland and beyond.

 Mission

-VocalEye’s mission is to provide greater access to theatre, arts and cultural events for people of all ages who are blind and partially sighted.
+VocalEye’s mission is to provide greater access to theatre, arts and cultural events for people of all ages who are blind and low vision.

 Recognition